TomerAberbach/website/private/posts/checking-for-the-absence-of-a-value-in-javascript.md

 ### Loose

-Loose quality is invoked using `==` and often produces unexpected results.
+Loose equality is invoked using `==` and often produces unexpected results.
 For two values of the same type, `a` and `b`, `a == b` behaves like `a === b`.
 If `a` and `b` have different types, then JavaScript coerces the values to the same type and strictly equates them: